 Dr. Timothy Tilton, a town magistrate, had taken up a position inside the building.
 Tilton opened the window and shouted that the crowd was breaking the law.
 He then began calling out the names of the agitators he recognized.
 Faced with the threat of prosecution, the crowd dispersed and the school survived.

-Tiny Canaan, N.H. had become the temporary focal point for the nation’s abolition debate.
+Tiny Canaan, N.H., had become the temporary focal point for the nation’s abolition debate.
 Trussell was a Mason and drew political support from his network in the secret society both in Canaan and elsewhere.
 George Kimball, meanwhile, was a lawyer and postmaster and an Anti-Mason.
-He brought in financial support for Noyes Academy from anti-abolitionists throughout New England.
+He brought in financial support for Noyes Academy from abolitionists throughout New England.

 The resolution declaring Noyes Academy a nuisance passed at Town Meeting, and work moving the school was to commence on August 10.

 The day the work was to start began sunny and pleasant, but soon a gang of men again marched toward the school.
-Some townspeople took to the street to shout at the drunken mob, but retreated, fearful their own houses would be destroyed.
+Some townspeople took to the street to shout at the drunken mob, but retreated, fearing the destruction of their own houses.

 Dr. Tilton again tried to intervene, but Porter and Trussell pushed him aside, citing the legal authority granted them by the Town Meeting.
-The town's lawyer later issued an opinion that the actions of the mob were illegal, but that prosecution was unlikely because of the controversial nature of the abolitionist cause.
+The town’s lawyer later issued an opinion that the mob acted illegally.
+However, prosecution was unlikely because of the controversial nature of the abolitionist cause.

 Pushing past Tilton, the mob began smashing the fence in front of the school.
 The men assembled a team of some 90 oxen to literally pull the school from its foundation.
-It would take several days, uncounted quantities of rum and lots of broken chains, but eventually the group had the school pulled to the town common to await the selectmen's decision on where to put it.
-The mob also delivered an ominous threat to the students at the school -- they had one month to leave town.
+It would take several days, uncounted quantities of rum and lots of broken chains, but eventually the group pulled the school to the town common to await the selectmen’s decision on where to put it.
+The mob also delivered an ominous threat to the students at the school.
+They had one month to leave town.